bill-parks/frontend-nanodegree-portfolio/README.md

 3. Open views/pizza.html in a web browser, preferably Google Chrome.
 4. Observe page has been optimized to score better than 90 with Google PageSpeed.
 5. Observe page has been optimized to render a consistent framerate of 60fps or less when scrolling
+6. Observer that the time to resize pizzas is less that 5 ms as shown in the browser console

 ### How I completed this project